khanhongithub/Wireless-Sensors-Network-for-nursing-home-application/README.md

 processed data steams towards GUI.
  ## GUI

 In the GUI designed by QT.
-To get the software for Linux-based computer, simply run these command:
+To get the software for Ubuntu/Debian computer, simply run these command:

 ```
 sudo apt-get install build-essential